elgs/gosqlapi/README.md

 In the example above, the auth token is configured to allow the user to read and write `test_table` and execute `init` script in `test_db`.

-## Pre-defined Scripts
+## Pre-defined SQL Queries

-There are a few things to note when defining a pre-defined script:
+There are a few things to note when defining a pre-defined SQL query in a script:

 ```sql
 drop TABLE IF EXISTS test_table;